Additive and geometric transversality of fractal sets in the integers: Introduction

-With no structural assumptions on the sets $X, Y \subseteq [0,1]$, it is not difficult to find examples for which the equality in \eqref{furstenberg_sumset_transversality} does not hold.
-Nevertheless, it is a consequence of Marstrand's projection theorem that for all Borel sets $X$ and $Y$, the typical dilated sets $\lambda X$ and $\eta Y$ are additive combinatorially transverse in the sense of \eqref{furstenberg_sumset_transversality}. \begin{theorem}[{\cite[Theorem II]{Marstrand_1954}\footnote{Marstrand's projection theorem originally concerns orthogonal projections of subsets of the plane.
-Images of the Cartesian product $X \times Y$ under orthogonal projections are, up to affine transformations which preserve dimension, sumsets of the form $\lambda X + \eta Y$.
-Also note that for sufficiently regular sets $X$ and $Y$, $\dimh (X \times Y) = \dimh X + \dimh Y$; see, for example, \cite[Corollary 8.11]{mattila_geometry_of_sets_1995}.}}] Let $X$ and $Y$ be Borel subsets of $[0,1]$.
-For Lebesgue-a.e. $(\lambda,\eta) \in \R^2$,
+With no assumptions on the sets $X, Y \subseteq [0,1]$, it is not difficult to find examples for which neither \eqref{furstenberg_intersection_transversality} nor \eqref{furstenberg_sumset_transversality} hold.
+Nevertheless, it is a consequence of Marstrand's projection and slicing theorems\footnote{Marstrand's slicing and projection theorems originally concerns orthogonal projections of subsets of the plane and intersections with lines.
+Images of the Cartesian product $X \times Y$ under orthogonal projections are, up to affine transformations which preserve dimension, sumsets of the form $\lambda X + \eta Y$, while intersections of $X \times Y$ with lines are affinely equivalent to sets of the form $\lambda X \cap (\eta Y + \sigma)$.
+Also note that for sufficiently regular sets $X$ and $Y$, $\dimh (X \times Y) = \dimh X + \dimh Y$; see, for example, \cite[Corollary 8.11]{mattila_geometry_of_sets_1995}.} that for all Borel sets $X$ and $Y$, the typical dilated sets $\lambda X$ and $\eta Y$ are transverse in the sense of \eqref{furstenberg_intersection_transversality} and \eqref{furstenberg_sumset_transversality}.